Skip to main content

 2. Transforms it into structured BigQuery tables

-3. Loads it into your GCP project on your chosen schedule (hourly, daily, or weekly)
+3. Loads it into your GCP project on your chosen schedule (hourly, daily, or manual)

 Your data stays in your Google Cloud project — SealMetrics never stores copies outside your account.